 SilverLining - 5 Years of Impact: Scientific Research

-SilverLining is celebrating its five-year anniversary.
+In 2024, SilverLining celebrated its five-year anniversary.
 At this milestone, we are reflecting on our progress across the many initiatives that collectively deliver against our mission of ensuring a safe near-term climate.
 Last year, Earth’s climate breached the 1.5℃ threshold over a twelve month period, which, when we started SilverLining five years ago, seemed like a distant threat.
 Our goal then was to drive information on near-term climate risks and interventions, to expand the community of knowledgeable stakeholders, and to promote approaches for making equitable and effective decisions that would keep people and natural systems safe in advance of this kind of escalation in climate change.
 With our broad community of collaborators, we have met or exceeded many of our objectives, but the urgency has intensified.

 Raising over $20 million in funding for research, SilverLining has directly and indirectly supported extraordinary programs and teams at leading universities, government agencies, national meteorological centers and research laboratories.
 We are grateful to our collaborators and institutional partners, and the generous funders of our efforts, for their support in advancing this critical science for the public good.
-We are honored to share some of these efforts with you here and will be in touch again soon.

 Safe Climate Research Initiative